webservco/discogs-data/README.md

 ### TODO
 - handle checksum;
-- function to count how many releases in the data dump;
+- add functionality to count how many releases in the data dump;
+- add functionality to process only some items (start/end index);